MetaMask/metamask-mobile/README.md

 We have begun documenting our components using Storybook.
 Please read the [Documentation Guidelines](./storybook/DOCUMENTATION_GUIDELINES.md) to get up and running.

+### Code Fencing

+When creating builds that support different features, it is desirable to exclude unsupported features, files, and dependencies at build time.
+This is exactly what Code Fences does.
+You can find more details about this [HERE](https://github.com/MetaMask/metamask-mobile/blob/main/app/transforms/README.md)

 ### Other Docs

 - [Adding Confirmations](./docs/confirmations.md)